marcoMiglio02/IntroPARCO-2024-H2_Marco_Miglioranza/README.md

 # High Performance Matrix Operations: MPI Implementation

 ## Overview
 This project implements and optimizes matrix operations, specifically matrix transposition and symmetry verification, using Message Passing Interface (MPI).
-It evaluates and compares the efficiency of MPI-based parallelization with OpenMP and sequential methods.
-The focus is on leveraging parallel computing to achieve significant performance improvements in scientific and high-performance computing environments.
+It evaluates and compares the efficiency of MPI-based parallelization with OpenMP and sequential methods from the previous project [GitHub Repository](https://github.com/marcoMiglio02/IntroPARCO-2024-H2_Marco_Miglioranza).
+---

+## **Contents**

+1. **Introduction**
+2. **Methodology**
+3. **Algorithms**
+4. **Optimizations**
+5. **Performance Analysis**
+6. **Key Findings**
+7. **How to Run the Code**
+8. **Conclusion**

+---

 ## Contents

 ### 1. Introduction
-Matrix transposition and symmetry verification are critical operations in various computational fields, including robotics, physics, machine learning, and data processing.
+Matrix transposition and symmetry verification are critical operations.
 This project explores explicit parallelization techniques using MPI to accelerate these operations and provides a detailed performance analysis to identify the best approaches for different matrix sizes and system configurations.

 ### 2. Methodology
 #### Computational Environment:
-- **CPU**: Intel Xeon Gold 6252N with 96 logical CPUs.
+- **CPU**: Intel Xeon Gold 6252N.
 - **Technologies**:
   - MPI for explicit parallelization.
   - OpenMP and sequential implementations for comparison.
-- **Compiler**: GNU Compiler Collection (g++) with optimization flags.
+- **Compiler**: GNU Compiler Collection (g++) and MPICH.

 #### Tools and Libraries:
 - MPI (Message Passing Interface).
-- Performance monitoring tools for benchmarking and analysis.

 #### Algorithms:
 1. **Sequential Implementation**: